-- 14) The existence of a large number of competitors in any one market segment may indicate: A) an untapped market niche. - B) the market is saturated. - C) no one firm has differentiated itself within that market.
+- 14) The existence of many competitors in any one market segment may indicate: - A) an untapped market niche. - B) the market is saturated. - C) no one firm has differentiated itself within that market.
 D) a market that has already been tried without success.
-Answer: B Difficulty: Difficult except: A) eBay.
+Answer: B except: A) eBay.